Greenacres

 The Art of Horsemanship

 Greenacres Equine Center offers a safe place for children, ages eight and eighteen, to learn to ride without the financial pressures of owning a horse.
 As an official United States Pony Club Riding Center, we strive to produce not only confident riders, but students who have a complete understanding of the horse and horsemanship.
-The Equine Center offers its students the opportunities to learn about the world of horses through both mounted and unmounted education.
+The Equine Center also supports learning about horses as livestock within managed grazing systems and partners with local emergency personnel through First Responder Training, preparing responders to safely work around horses in emergency situations.

 Waitlist Closed